 Cleantech Transit Inc., founded to capitalize on technology advances and manufacturing opportunities in the growing clean energy public transportation sector, has expanded their focus to invest directly in specific green projects.
 Recent advances in the technology of converting wood waste into power have significantly enhanced the economic value of their systems.
-Cleantech has selected to invest in Phoenix Energ, to focus exclusively on generating greater returns for manufacturing clients globally.
-Cleantech Transit, Inc. has their headquarters in Scottsdale, Arizona.
+Cleantech Transit, Inc. is headquartered in Scottsdale, Arizona.

 Phoenix Energy’s model PHX-1000 converts wood into a synthetic natural gas (syngas or producer gas) through the process of gasification.
 This syngas is then used to fuel a specially modified natural gas genset to produce electricity and heat.
+Their systems can be stacked in a modular format allowing for additional power in increments of 100 kW.
 The complete installation of a PHX-1000 requires approximately 3/4 – 1 acre.